ÐÇ¿ÕÓ°ÊÓ

 Assembling Application Materials

-Also, start assembling a portfolio of work, if you’re applying to a program that requires one, such as art, architecture, or design.听
+With 12 to 13 months to go, start writing your personal statements or essays.
+Check program requirements and tailor your writing to their guidelines.
+Also, start assembling a portfolio of work, if you’re applying to a program that requires one (such as art, architecture, design, or software programming).

 To obtain certified copies of academic transcripts, reach out to the college or university where you completed your undergrad.
 Processing times can vary, so it’s best to request these as soon as possible.